 Some Lessons Going Forward

-This case is a welcome judicial response to meritless copyright infringement litigation.
-When the defendant can demonstrate fair use through the court’s side-by-side comparison of the two works at issue, defendant should resist discovery and move either by motion to dismiss or for summary judgment attaching the works to its motion papers.
-The court, with all the facts needed for resolution before it, may follow Brownmark and make a determination.
-An early dismissal of a copyright infringement claim on fair use grounds has a public benefit as well.
-It will avoid choking protected, parodic speech with what Brownmark refers to as “ruinous discovery.”
+This case is a judicial response to expensive copyright infringement litigation.
+When defendant can demonstrate fair use through the court’s side-by-side comparison of the two works at issue, defendant may wish to resist discovery and move either by motion to dismiss or for summary judgment attaching the works to its motion papers.
+The court, with all the facts needed for resolution before it, may follow Brownmark and decide.
+An early dismissal of a copyright infringement claim on fair use grounds will avoid muzzling protected, parodic speech with what Brownmark refers to as “ruinous discovery.